 Cypress is an Open Source test automation framework built with NodeJS and allows users to write JavaScript or typescript-based automation tests.
 Cypress’ recent version started supporting component testing.
 The addition of the component testing makes Cypress a complete testing tool considering the support for Component, API, and end-to-end tests.
 The module-level testing can be done using Cypress.

-Step by Step Guide to Component Testing in Cypress
+Step-by-Step Guide to Component Testing in Cypress

 Prerequisites: